 The option to purchase individual one-to-one online tutorials and essay feedback, given by the course lecturers, as 'add-ons'.

-The full course programme and Terms and Conditions are available at the International School of Philosophy website and those who wish to enrol should read them.
+The Terms and Conditions are available at the International School of Philosophy website and those who wish to enrol should read them.